The Revenant (horse): Racing career

-2017 & 2018: early career
+2017 and 2018: early career

 The Revenant began his racing career in a novice race (for two-year-old horses for no more than two previous wins) over one mile at Haydock Park on 7 September in which he started at odds of 11/2 and recovered from a poor start to win by three quarters of a length from Global Conqueror and nine others.
 On 1 October at Epsom Downs Racecourse he started favourite for a minor event over eight and a half furlongs and finished third behind Dee Ex Bee and Move Over.

 In 2018 The Revenant was transferred to the French stable of Francis-Henri Graffard at Chantilly.
 On 23 September he made his French debut in a minor race over 1700 metres at La Roche Posay Racecourse, Vienne, and won by three lengths.
 In this race he wore a hood for the first time and was equipped with headgear in most of his subsequent races.
 He then finished second to Aviateur over 1600 metres at Compiègne on 15 October before winning over the same distance at Marseille two weeks later.
 He was ridden in both races by Pierre-Charles Boudot who became his regular jockey and who was again in the saddle when The Reveneant ended his season with a victory in the Prix Gay Mecene on very soft ground at Saint-Cloud Racecourse in November.